MelanieMessih/Bachelorproject/README.md

 # Molecular fingerprints

+SMALL DESCRIPTION OF THE PROJECT (GOAL AND WHAT THE FUNCTION DOES)

 ### Requirements

 This codebase is fully written in Julia 1.6.7.
 The packages needed to sucessfully run the code are provided below: